flenniken/statictea/docs/md/runCommand.md

 # runBareFunction

-Handle bare function: if, return, warn, log and listLoop.
+Handle bare function: if, return, warn, log and loop.
 A bare function does not assign a variable.

 ~~~javascript